chrisying/overwatch-voice-bot/README.md

 This is currently in beta and is a work in progress.
 Feel free to send me a pull request if you want to contribute.

-Supported Voice lines can be found at: https://docs.google.com/spreadsheets/d/1Vs5dwQDx1tEmXPzTYzbHgY9x4NQ2fVtdmzHNUYuTF9c/edit?usp=sharing.
+Supported voice lines can be found at: https://docs.google.com/spreadsheets/d/1Vs5dwQDx1tEmXPzTYzbHgY9x4NQ2fVtdmzHNUYuTF9c/edit?usp=sharing.
 Remember to export as `mapping.tsv`.

 ## Interesting files: